-2021 Incentive Agreement
+Annual Incentive Agreement

-On April 22, 2021, the Company and Mr. Kaufman entered into a Second Amended and Restated Annual Incentive Agreement (the "2021 Incentive Agreement"), with a term of five years and which generally follows the structure of the previous 2020 annual incentive agreement (the "2020 Incentive Agreement"), with the modifications set forth below.
-Under the terms of the 2021 Incentive Agreement, Mr. Kaufman has: (1) an annual base salary of \$1,200,000; (2) an annual cash bonus of \$800,000; and (3) annual performance cash bonus target opportunities of \$2,928,200 at target performance, \$1,464,100 at threshold performance and \$4,392,300 at maximum performance, with the opportunity to earn an additional \$732,050 annually in the event of extraordinary performance with respect to corporate capital growth goals.
-As set forth in the 2021 Incentive Agreement, some elements of Mr. Kaufman's compensation are increased based on the growth in the Company's GAAP equity.
-The goals applicable to the annual performance bonus relate to our distributable earnings per share, corporate capital growth, balance sheet-management and efficiency and the relative risk of our portfolio.
-These goals (and the other goals contemplated by the 2021 Incentive Agreement) were set by the Compensation Committee.
+2021 Annual Incentive Agreement.
+During 2021, we entered into the Second Amended and Restated Annual Incentive Agreement with Ivan Kaufman (the "2021 Agreement"), which set forth the agreement between Mr. Kaufman and the Company with respect to Mr. Kaufman's annual base salary and other compensation from the Company as CEO.
+The 2021 Agreement also provided for certain incentive compensation dependent on our successful integration of the acquisition of ACM's agency platform (the "Acquisition"), which had been carried over from a predecessor incentive agreement.
+At its inception, the 2021 Agreement provided that Mr. Kaufman had (i) an annual base salary of \$1,200,000, (ii) an annual cash bonus of \$800,000 and (iii) an annual performance based cash bonus target opportunity of \$2,928,200 (with a threshold annual bonus opportunity of \$1,464,100 and a maximum annual bonus opportunity of \$4,392,300), with the opportunity to earn an additional \$732,050 annually in the event of extraordinary performance with respect to corporate capital growth goals.
+The goals applicable to the annual performance based cash bonus related to our distributable earnings per share, corporate capital growth, balance sheet-management, efficiency and the relative risk of our portfolio.
+The metrics for the goals were set by the Compensation Committee of our Board of Directors.